zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 * :makevar:`EXTRA_ZEPHYR_MODULES`: Like :makevar:`ZEPHYR_MODULES`, except these
   will be added to the list of modules found via west, instead of replacing it.

+* :makevar:`FILE_SUFFIX`: Optional suffix for filenames that will be added to Kconfig fragments and devicetree overlays (if these files exists, otherwise will fallback to the name without the prefix).
+See :ref:`application-file-suffixes` for details.

 .. note::

    You can use a :ref:`cmake_build_config_package` to share common settings for